Lemon Crinkle Cookies with Fresh Lemon

 Simple ingredients and quick prep make these a go-to treat.
 Skip the cake mix cookie recipes and use wholesome ingredients for the best chewy lemon crinkle cookies!

-- Fresh Lemon Zest: Provides a bright, concentrated burst of fresh lemon flavor and aroma.
+- Fresh Lemon Zest: Using freshly grated lemon zest gives the cookies a bright burst of fresh lemon flavor and aroma.

-- Lemon Extract: Intensifies the lemony flavor for an extra punch of citrus.
+- Lemon Extract: Adding just a touch of lemon extract intensifies the lemony flavor for an extra punch of citrus.
+Leave this out if you prefer.

-- Confectioners’ Sugar: Used to roll the cookie dough, it creates a beautiful crinkled look and adds a touch of sweetness to the exterior.
+- Confectioner’s Sugar: Roll the cookie dough in confectioner’s sugar to create a beautiful crinkled look and to add a touch of sweetness to the exterior.

-- Butter: Swap unsalted butter with coconut oil for a dairy-free option.
+- Dairy Free Version: Swap unsalted butter with coconut oil for a dairy-free option.

-- Flour: Use gluten-free all-purpose flour for a gluten-free version.
+- Gluten Free Version: Use gluten-free all-purpose flour for a gluten-free version.
+(If you want to try a nut flour, use my Italian pistachio cookies!)

-- Citrus Twist: Substitute lemon juice and zest with lime or orange for a fun flavor variation.
+- Other Citrus Flavors to Try: Substitute lemon juice and zest with lime or orange for a fun flavor variation.
+(If you love orange desserts, don’t miss my orange olive oil cake.)

 How to Make Lemon Crinkle Cookies